 I finally got to visit Pendjari with Mark over the past holiday and I’m so glad we were able to make the trip.
-Well, when I say we, I really mean I. This was Mark’s second visit and my first.
-Even though I have been on a few other safaris in the past, I was really excited about going for my first one in West Africa.
+Well, when I say “we”, I mean I. This was Mark’s second visit and my first.
+Even though I have been on a few other safaris in the past, I was excited about going for my first one in West Africa.

 Getting to Pendjari National Park from Cotonou